Letter From Our Minister

 Our church website is one way in which we offer a glimpse of the life, mission and ministry of our church.
 The welcome we offer is rooted in worship of our loving God (Sundays at 10.30am) and expressed in a variety of ways.
 For instance:

 You can enjoy a fairly traded cuppa and a chat in the knowledge that you are helping someone in a far flung part of the world to receive a fair wage.
-Our Fair trade and coffee shop "The Well" is open 10 - 3 on Wednesdays, Thursdays & Fridays.
+Our Fair trade and coffee shop "The Well" is open 10 - 2 on Wednesdays & Fridays.

 Come along to worship and you will find people of all ages and diverse backgrounds gathering together to celebrate God’s love